ljgww/AsciiLogView/README.md

 #Ascii Log View

 Text file viewer written in Python and TK.
+(Intended for python 2.7.x)

 Primary idea is to demonstrate use of TK in Python, using various widgets.